Aftab700/Writeups/CTF/ctfs/wizer_ctf_6_hour_challenge_2024.md

 Url: https://events.wizer-ctf.com/

-In the webpage there is a `https://events.wizer-ctf.com/app.js` when we analyze it we notice that it will Get the "mode" and "color" GET parameters from url and assign it to `modeParam` and `colorParam`
+In the webpage there is a `https://events.wizer-ctf.com/app.js`. when we analyse it, we notice that it will Get the "mode" and "color" GET parameters from url and assign it to `modeParam` and `colorParam`

 ![image](https://github.com/Aftab700/Writeups/assets/79740895/936de271-6404-49a8-bea8-d31955f758c5)